 Phonics and Reading at Ashby Hill Top Primary School

-Letters and Sounds is divided into six phases, with each phase building on the skills and knowledge of previous learning.
+Sounds-Write is divided into three sections, Initial Code, Extended Code and Polysyllabic Words, with each phase building on the skills and knowledge of previous learning.
 There are no big leaps in learning.
 Children have time to practice and rapidly expand their ability to read and spell words.
-They are also taught to read and spell ‘tricky words’ –words with spellings that are unusual or that children have not yet been taught.
-These include the words ‘to’, ‘was’, ‘said’ and ‘the’ – you can’t really break the sounds down for such words so it’s better to just ‘recognise’ them.

 We teach a wide range of nursery rhymes and songs and read good books to and with the children.
 This helps to increase the number of words they know– their vocabulary – and helps them talk confidently about books.
 The children learn to identify rhyme and alliteration.